endolith/PrefLib-www/README.md

 # Release Notes

+## 2.0

+Final version of the index and scripts for main site push on Dec.
+23, 2015.

 ## 1.0

 Everything seems to be working at this point for the scripting and site building.
-The entire site is built out of

 ## OVERVIEW